mshimshon/MaksimShimshon.BeneiMikra/Torah Studies/Essay - Use of Hala Facilities for Kosher.md

 While **settling in**, my **go-to options** are typically **vegetarian meals** along with **fish**, giving me time to establish my **routine**.
 Eventually, when I do find a facility, my approach is straightforward—I **buy the whole cow or half a cow**, ensuring I have complete control over its **processing** according to **Torah law**.

-Seeing the **high costs** of rabbinic kosher meat feels **mentally not right**, as the prices imposed by kosher markets can feel like **a form of exploitation** rather than a genuine service for Torah observance.
+Seeing the **high costs** of related to some rabbinic kosher meat feels **mentally abusive**, as the prices imposed by kosher markets can feel like **a form of exploitation** rather than a genuine service for Torah observance.

+Note: I usually buy meat straight from the farm, so I struggle with regular market prices when I see them.
+So, you can imagine my shock when I saw a $38 steak at a kosher market—one that typically costs $16-$18 at a regular store.
+It's just heartbreaking.

 Add to this the overcomplicated kosher obsession with salting and the phobia of milk, which makes non-Jewish processors afraid to engage with kosher production at all, from knife making to slaughter and meat processing, leaving the market severely restricted.